transferwise/pipelinewise/docs/installation_guide/creating_pipelines.rst

 Congratulations!
 At this point you have successfully çreated your first pipeline in PipelineWise and it's now ready to run.
-You may want you can create a new git repository and push the ``pipelinewise_samples`` directory into it to keep everything under version control.
+You may want you can create a new git repository and push the ``pipelinewise_samples`` directory to keep everything under version control.

 Now you can head to the :ref:`running_pipelines` section to run the pipelines and to start replicating data.